QuantEcon/lecture-econometrics-machine-learning/lectures/stata/python-setup.md

 Integration between computer software is always a tricky problem to solve and typically requires some investment in setting up the integrations properly.

-In this session we will focus on setting up `python` in `stata` and getting access to your configuration.
+In this lecture we will focus on setting up `python` in `stata` and getting access to your configuration.

 Having good knowledge of how your system is configured can great assist in reducing bugs and issues related to software problems and environments.